Consumer Reports' Board of Directors voted at its October 2021 meeting to amend certain provisions of the Consumer Reports bylaws.

 Section 1.
 Indemnification of Directors, Officers and Certain Staff.

-(i) was or is a party, or
+(i) was or is a party to,

 (ii) is threatened to be made a party to, or